Sak-drago/Sak-drago/README.md

 # About Me:!

-* Currently working on a Game Theory Simulation and 3 Business Ventures
+* Currently working on redefining Entrepenuership and 3 Business Ventures
 * I am a student at IIIT-D 📖
 * I am pursuing my Bachelors in Computer Science 💻
 * I like running ventures that contribute to make people's lives more thrilling and safe!